 … and the braised short rib served with gruyere polenta and wasabi pea gremolata for my main entrée.
 The meat was very tender and the whole dish was very filling, delicious and bursting with flavor.

 Related: Moana Surfrider Waikiki Hotel Review

 On the side, we ordered market vegetables and kimchi brussels sprouts – which were fantastic by the way!
 Both times we had dinner there, we didn’t order a separate meal for Little T as there was plenty to share from our plates (he loved the short ribs).

-The menu at the Hula Grill, located in the Outrigger* features local specialties prepared with Hawaiian fresh fish, premium steaks and locally grown produce. (*Different hotel from the Outrigger Reef where the Ocean House is – this Outrigger is located between the Moana and the Royal Hawaiian on Kalakaua Ave)
+The menu at the Hula Grill, located in the Outrigger Waikiki Beach Resort features local specialties prepared with Hawaiian fresh fish, premium steaks and locally grown produce.

 We liked the friendly, casual atmosphere, unique menu and the great view of the ocean and the lively Duke’s bar, which is just downstairs.
 I had their famous fresh squeezed Mai Tai made with pineapple, guava, orange and passion fruit juices, orange curacao and light and dark rums.

 Little T had a BBQ pork sandwich with fries from the keiki menu.
 The sandwich was a bit messy for him to eat on his own but overall he enjoyed it!

 I had the kabocha squash gnocchi with a Hamakua wild mushroom medley and asparagus.
 This tasted pretty good but the sauce was a bit too runny to be honest.

 Mr. G had the filet steak Kiana with shiitake mushroom cream and truffle butter, which he was very happy with and enjoyed the combination of flavors.